-Of course, once you are at the mixing stage, you will be changing the sound as desired.
-But you want the original sound to be an accurate copy of the original where possible.
+Of course, once you are at the mixing stage, you will change the sound as desired.
+But you want the original sound to be an accurate original copy where possible.

-Another essential component is an interface that will allow you to connect various components to your computer.
-A high-quilty interface will enable you to connect a guitar (electric) and microphones.
+Another essential component is an interface that connects various components to your computer.
+A high-quality interface will enable you to connect a guitar (electric) and microphones.
 A decent interface will allow you to connect at least two devices.
-Cheap interfaces can prove to be a false economy; they can also, in some cases, make the guitar’s dry tone overly bright or muddy.
+Cheap interfaces can prove to be a false economy; they can sometimes make the guitar’s dry tone overly bright or muddy.

-If you want to mic your amplifier or acoustic guitars, I suggest an SM-57 industry-standard or an equivalent mic and a mic stand.
-We highly recommend learning how to record your acoustic guitar by using a microphone.
+If you want to mic your amplifier or acoustic guitars, I suggest an SM-57 industry standard or an equivalent mic and a mic stand.
+We highly recommend using a microphone to record your acoustic guitar.